niets10/SF-custom-fields/README.md

 ```

 # Creating an excel file
-Create an excel file in the root of the project with extension .xlsx
+Create an excel file in the root of the project with extension `.xlsx`.

-You can use the template that is in the repository
+You can use the template that is in the repository.

 # Running the script
 Open your command console, navigate to the folder where you clone the project and run the script